Oklahoma Police Chief Resigns Over Neo-Nazi Ties, Gets New Cop Job 15 Miles Away

 — Kevin Heldman (@kevinjayheldman) September 14, 2018

-Alsbrook was not available for a comment on the story, and the Bryan County District Attorney’s office did not return any calls seeking information regarding if Alsbrook’s past could impact any cases he is involved in.
+Alsbrook was not available for a comment on the story, according to the Herald Democrat, and the Bryan County District Attorney’s Office did not return any calls by the paper seeking information regarding if Alsbrook’s past could impact any cases he is involved in.